|

 remember it is your day!

-- DON’T GO ON YOUR HONEYMOON
+ON YOUR HONEYMOON IMMEDIATELY.

 It’s not a great idea to go on honeymoon straight away.
 You may both

 be stressed and tired from a long run up to the big day.
-A long
+A long journey

-- PLAN WELL AHEAD.
+WELL AHEAD.

 It is true that nothing guarantees success, but a lack of planning can

 lead to great disappointment and upsets.
-The further ahead you plan
+The further ahead you plan the

-with and overcome any surprises should they happen.
+overcome any surprises should they happen.

-- BOOK ACCOMMODATION EARLY.
+ACCOMMODATION EARLY.

 If a number of relatives and friends have to travel from far away,

-book some local hotels and B&B’s in the area before they all get
+book some local hotels and B&B’s in the area before they all get booked

-booked up.
+up.

-- MAKE A CONTRACT IN WRITING
+MAKE A

-WITH SUPPLIERS.
+CONTRACT IN WRITING WITH SUPPLIERS.

 Arrange proper contracts with your suppliers - bands, DJ, florists,